Learn how to make a Christmas garland that will take your Christmas fireplace mantle decor to another level with this step-by-step tutorial.

 - ornament hooks* – the green ones are best since they blend in with the garland

 Note: This is the list of what I used for my garland, but you can use whatever works with your decor (and whatever you have on hand).

 - 9 large blue poinsettia flowers* (similar)

 - 3 multi-branch pearl picks* (similar)

 - 6 small blue poinsettia picks*

 - 5 chandelier ornaments*

-– 10 long ornaments of different sizes.
-I used the ones from this set.*
+- 10 long ornaments of different sizes.
+These ones* are similar.

 Step 1: Start With a Plain Garland

 One of the things I really like about Regina’s garlands is that they go all the way to the ground.